Project Stats

 Project Story

-Features of the new Wolverhampton Screen School will include new production space, an equipment media store, a video studio with movable partitions and a multipurpose studio which can accommodate a larger number of students.
-The contractor will also create new MAC labs, edit suites, staff offices and a production base room.
+• New Screen school with new production space, an equipment media store, a video studio and a multipurpose studio which can accommodate a larger number of students.

 Project Team